Tetrapodophis: Discovery and controversy

-When the fossil was collected is unknown.
-Dave Martill asserted in an interview to a Brazilian journalist that it was possible that the fossil was exported prior to 1942, but stated that ultimately he didn't "care a damn how [or when] the fossil came from Brazil", saying that it was irrelevant to its scientific significance.
+The time when the fossil was collected is unknown; Dave Martill asserted in an interview to a Brazilian journalist that it was possible that the fossil was exported prior to 1942, but stated ultimately that he didn't "care a damn how [or when] the fossil came from Brazil", saying that it was irrelevant to its scientific significance.
 Martill stated that he was "critical of all laws that interfere with the science of paleontology; and blanket bans on fossil collecting are indiscriminatory and only hinder science ...
 They also lead to xenophobia -- Brazil fossils for Brazilians, British fossils for Brits.
 It should be fossils for all.
 No countries existed when the animals were fossilized."
-When asked why he did not include a Brazilian scientist on the study, Martill remarked that he was unaware of any Brazilian snake researchers when writing the study (though he later became aware of one following the controversy), but followed with "But what difference would it make?
+When asked why he did not include a Brazilian scientist on the study, Martill remarked that he was unaware of any Brazilian snake researchers when writing the study (though he later became aware of one following the controversy), which was followed with "But what difference would it make?
 I mean, do you want me also to have a black person on the team for ethnicity reasons, and a cripple and a woman, and maybe a homosexual too just for a bit of all round balance? … If you invite people because they are Brazilian then people will think that every Brazilian author on a scientific paper is there because he is Brazilian and not because he is a clever scientist."
-Martill remarked several years later in 2020 that he felt his comments in the interview were poorly worded.
+Martill would in 2020 remark that he felt his comments in the interview were poorly worded.
 Nicholas Longrich, a co-author of the study, remarked that he would like to see the fossil returned to Brazil.

 Aside from the export issues, the fact that the specimen was in a private collection when described also caused controversy, and the owner of the fossil reportedly made it difficult for later researchers to study the specimen.
-In 2024, the fossil of Tetrapodophis was donated to National Museum of Brazil.
+In 2024, the fossil of Tetrapodophis, two dinosaur fossils and two pterosaur skulls were reported to have been donated to the National Museum of Brazil.

 Classification

 A phylogenetic analysis published alongside the original 2015 description of Tetrapodophis places it as a close relative of other lizards, but outside the crown group Serpentes, meaning that Tetrapodophis branched off before the most recent common ancestor of all living snakes.
 Below is a cladogram from that analysis:

 The interpretation of Tetrapodophis amplectus as an early fossorial snake was challenged by Caldwell et al. (2016), who considered it more likely to be a dolichosaurid squamate related to mosasaurs.
 A position supported by later analysis in 2018 and in 2021.

-Cladogram after Caldwell et. al. 2021:
+Cladogram after Caldwell et al. 2021:

 However, a study in 2023 again supported its position as a stem-snake, finding it to be unrelated to mosasaurs.